ISCPIF/freedsl/README.md

 // Construct the interpreter and a type M along with implicit instances of Random[M], Util[M] and Log[M]
 // they are build using the free monad and the freek library

-val merged1 = merge(Util.interpreter, Random.interpreter(42))
+val partialMerge = merge(Util.interpreter, Random.interpreter(42))
-val merged2 = merge(Log.interpreter, Util.interpreter)

-// In this merge the second interpreter for Util is droped val interpreter = merge(merged1, merged2) import interpreter.implicits._
+// In case several interpreters are provided for a given DSL, the first one in the list is retained val interpreter = merge(partialMerge, Log.interpreter) import interpreter.implicits._

 def prg =